قفل باب بكلمة مرور أردوينو مع لوحة مفاتيح وشاشة LCD

 Servo lockServo;

-2) Hardware Configuration (Pins & Angles)
+2) Hardware Configuration (Pins and Angles)

 #define LCD_ADDR 0x27